g3w-suite/g3w-admin-authjwt/README.md

   --data '{ "refresh":"eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ0b2tlbl90eXBlIjoicmVmcmVzaCIsImV4cCI6MTY3MTI3NTg4NSwiaWF0IjoxNjcxMTg5NDg1LCJqdGkiOiIxMTk2NWNiNGFkYjE0ZmEzOTUxYzBhOTkxNDlhZWMwNyIsInVzZXJfaWQiOjJ9.YA4MesWfQcbYip6EhRxZoQAFxoZeBdlJdCrEme8sTc0" }'
 ```

-## TODO:
+## TODO

-Find out if it could be feasible to code a sort of proxy class for the `rest_framework.permissions.IsAuthenticated` (or for the `rest_framework.viewsets`) in order to make use of JWT Authentication with current API endpoints that already make use of the `django.contrib.auth.decorators.login_required` method to check if a user is authenticated, ie:
+Find out if it could be feasible to code a sort of proxy class for the [`rest_framework.permissions.IsAuthenticated`](https://www.django-rest-framework.org/api-guide/permissions/#isauthenticated) (or for the [`rest_framework.viewsets`](https://www.django-rest-framework.org/api-guide/viewsets/)) in order to make use of JWT Authentication with current API endpoints that already make use of the [`django.contrib.auth.decorators.login_required`](https://docs.djangoproject.com/en/2.2/topics/auth/default/#django.contrib.auth.decorators.login_required) method to check if a user is authenticated, ie:

 ```py
 # apiurls.py